sgmlguru/xproc-batch/README.md

 ### Running Pipelines in XProc 3.0

-There is a shell script, `validate-convert.sh`, that shows how to run an XSLT pipeline in XProc 3.0 and MorganaXProc-IIIse.
-It looks like this:
+There is a shell script, `validate-convert.sh`, that shows how to run an XSLT pipeline in XProc 3.0 and MorganaXProc-IIIse, modelled after Morgana's default shell script:

 ```
 #!/bin/sh